CMS-Enterprise/sbom-harbor-ui/README.md

 ## Building

-To build all workspace targets on the local machine run the following from the root directory:
+To build the application, run the following from the root directory:

 ```shell
 yarn build